Categories

 November 2019: In the same year that Hulu announced its first live TV price increase, it announced another.
 This time the increase was $10, bringing the cost of the base package up to $54.99 per month.
 The price increase came into effect on December 18 and affected both new and existing subscribers.

-October 2023: It may have taken almost two years, but October 2023 saw the price of Hulu Live TV rise.
-The price increase added $7 to the base plan price, increasing the minimum cost to $76.99 a month.
+October 2023: It may have taken almost two years, but October 2023 saw the price of Hulu Live TV rise again.
+The price increase added $7 to the base plan, increasing the minimum cost to $76.99 a month.

 DateIncrease p/mPrice p/m